-In children, lead poisoning can stunt growth, cause brain damage, kidney damage, hearing damage, and can permanently damage mental development.
+In children, lead poisoning can stunt growth, cause brain damage, kidney damage, and hearing damage, and can permanently damage mental development.
 In adults, it can increase blood pressure, cause digestive problems, kidney damage, nerve disorders, sleep problems, and muscle and joint pain.

 Poisoning can be determined by a test that measures the levels of lead in the blood.

 The most common sources of lead in the home are peeling or chipping lead-based paint and lead in dust or soil.
 Houses built before 1978 may have some lead-based paint; those built before 1950 often have the highest levels of lead-based paint.
 Lead can also come from solder or plumbing fixtures, especially in homes built before 1986.

 Children can swallow harmful amounts of lead if they play in the dirt or in dusty areas (even indoors) and then put their fingers, clothes, or toys in their mouths, or if they eat without first washing their hands.

 If you suspect your home might have excessive lead levels, you can reduce the exposure to your family by following these guidelines: